Skip to content

 .addInterceptor(new FTResourceInterceptor())

-.addInterceptor(new CustomRequestBodyFixInterceptor())//Encrypt or modify body
+.addInterceptor(new CustomRequestBodyFixInterceptor())//Has encryption or modifies body

 .eventListenerFactory(new FTResourceEventListener.FTFactory());